decred/dcrdocs/docs/getting-started/user-guides/testnet-voting.md

 > Step 5: Start dcrd on the Testnet

 Run your `dcrd` executable with the `testnet=1` or `testnet=true` option within the config file to start your node on the testnet.
 Your node will begin to sync with the rest of the network.
-Syncing will take awhile.
+Syncing will take a while.

 > Step 6: Start dcrwallet on the Testnet

 Run your `dcrwallet` executable with the `testnet=1` or `testnet=true`option within the config file to start your wallet on the testnet.
 Your wallet will connect to your node and begin to sync your addresses.
-Syncing may take awhile.
+Syncing may take a while.

 > Step 7: Register at Stakepool Website